-- A Single Family Dwelling, including farm dwelling. - A Single-wide manufactured home (mobile home) with one dimensional width, when finally installed, of 18 feet or less, on lots or parcels of one (1) acre or greater. - Conservation Design Subdivision: See Section 8.4, Option 2. - Distilled spirits storage buildings.
+A Single Family Dwelling, including farm dwelling.

+A Single-wide manufactured home (mobile home) with one dimensional width, when finally installed, of 18 feet or less, on lots or parcels of one (1) acre or greater.

+Conservation Design Subdivision: See Section 8.4, Option 2.

+Distilled spirits storage buildings (only in effect in Cities of Bloomfield and Fairfield).
 This use shall meet the following mandatory requirements: (1) the site shall be a minimum 100 acres; (2) the construction type shall be limited to rack supported structures protected throughout by an automatic fire suppression system (sprinklered); (3) the maximum size of any single structure shall not exceed a footprint of 40,000 square feet, excluding stairwells and open docks, and shall not exceed 60 feet in height; (4) all structures shall be set back a minimum of 200 feet from property lines; and, (5) at least 25 percent of the property shall be dedicated to agricultural uses as defined in KRS 100 and/or preserved as a conservation area.